 Although electronic money transfer methods are quite effective, they are less versatile.
 For starters, these methods solely depend on electricity to function.
 Therefore, whenever there are power blackouts, you can remain assured that electronic money transfer mechanisms won’t work.

-Just like cash, paper checks are quite versatile.
+Just like cash, they are quite versatile.
 They can be used whether there is a power blackout or not.

-Unlike using debit cards, money orders, cash, or cashier’s checks, using paper checks allow you to track all your transactions.
+Unlike using debit cards, money orders, cash, or cashier’s checks, using them allows you to track all your transactions.
 Remember that for a business to succeed, you should be able to trace your expenditure better.

 The good news is that paper checks allow you to not only choose your mailing service but a tracking method of your choice as well.
 This way, you will be able to produce a mailing receipt whenever your payee raises any payment issues.